flatironinstitute/CryoLike/docs/source/usage/templateCreation.rst

 CryoLike can convert models in several formats:
  - Files (PDB or MRC)
- - In-memory volume representations
- - A function representation

-Most users will want to load from file; full details on other methods can be found at the API documentation.
-[TODO: XREF.
-Also, do we want to bother giving examples?]

 The ``Templates`` object itself is virtually identical to the ``Images`` object: it consists of a stack of images.
 The main functional difference is that the ``Templates`` requires that